ls1intum/Artemis/docs/dev/setup.rst

     * **/opt/artemis/config:**

-      This will be used to store additional configuration of Artemis in YAML files.
+      This can be used to store additional configuration of Artemis in YAML files.
       The usage is optional and we recommend using the environment files for overriding your custom configurations instead of using ``src/main/resources/application-local.yml`` as such an additional configuration file.
       The other configurations like ``src/main/resources/application.yml``, ... are built into the ``.war`` file and